webjetcms/webjetcms/docs/en/redactor/apps/gdpr/gtm.md

 `DataLayer` push is an event due to `GTM`to be able to launch the tools directly when consent is granted and not wait for the page to refresh.

 The data is automatically updated by the application `GDPR Cookies` and the app `Cookiebar`.

+## Defining consents if the visitor has confirmed their choices

+`Consent default` - categories (except `nutne`) are always set to `denied`, even though it is a repeat visit and the visitor has previously enabled each category.
+But in this case, right after defining `consent default` follows in the code `consent update` (without DataLayer push event - it is sent only when interacting with the cookie bar).

 ## Model example